-So, first three stages of ontogeny in accordance with the conclusion of the theory are clearly longer in the males.
+So, first three stages of ontogeny in accordance with the conclusion of the theory-are clearly longer in the males.
 As if to the average life span, contrary to the theory, it is longer for the female gender.
 Thus a strange picture develops: Women age earlier and men die earlier.
 What is happening?

 The duration of life, just as any other character, is determined by the genotype and environment.
-Let us imagine the following idealized situations: (1) If the genotypic diversity in population is eliminated (i.e. the clone of genetically identical individuals is taken) and unfavorable environmental factors are removed (i.e. "...at the age 30-60 years for one unmarried man there are two to six unmarried women."
-Kozlov, 1999.
+Let us imagine the following idealized situations: (1) If the genotypic diversity in population is eliminated (i.e. the clone of genetically identical individuals is taken) and unfavorable environmental factors are removed (i.e. optimal conditions are created for a complete realization of the single genotype) the life span of all the individuals in such a clone will be similar, and "...at the age 30-60 years for one unmarried man there are two to six unmarried women."

+N. I. Kozlov, 1999.

-optimal conditions are created for a complete realization of the single genotype) the life span of all the individuals in such a clone will be similar, and the death rate curve will be of a rectangular shape (variation $\sigma = 0$ Figure 12.1 A).
-(2) If instead of the clone a heterogeneous population is taken in an optimum environment which permits realization of all the genotypes, some variance in the life span will appear which is conditioned only by genotypic variability (variation $\sigma{gen}$ Figure 12.1 B).
-(3) Now if the clone again will be taken, but placed into a real environment, the variance in the life span will be conditioned by the environment (variation $\sigma{env}$ Figure 12.1 C).
-(4) If a genetically heterogeneous population is placed into real environment, the overall variation will include both, the genotypic and environmental components ( $\sigma = \sigma{gen} + \sigma{env}$ ) Figure 12.1 D).
+the death rate curve will be of a rectangular shape (variation $\sigma = 0$ Figure 12.1 A).
+(2) If instead of the clone a heterogeneous population is taken in an optimum environment which permits realization of all the genotypes, some variance in the life span will appear which is conditioned only by genotypic variability (variation σ{gen} Figure 12.1 B).
+(3) Now if the clone again will be taken, but placed into a real environment, the variance in the life span will be conditioned by the environment (variation σ{env} Figure 12.1 C).
+(4) If a genetically heterogeneous population is placed into real environment, the overall variation will include both, the genotypic and environmental components ($\sigma = \sigma{gen} + \sigma{env}$) Figure 12.1 D).
 (5) Now let us imagine a situation when the death rate is determined only incidentally (by the environment).
 Then the genotype will make no contribution to the life span, and the latter will depend neither on age, nor on health.
 In this case the death rate curve will have an exponential shape (Figure 12.1 E).